Q. How did the name Rudy Green's come about?

 Q. How do I use Rudy Green's Doggy Cuisine?

-A. This all natural product is frozen so it is preserved without adding chemicals.
+A. As a mix-in to dry food- replace an equal portion of dry food with Rudy Green's, stir and watch your dog dance!
+This all natural product is frozen so it is preserved without adding chemicals.
 It can be thawed in your refrigerator overnight or in the container in a microwave on defrost for about 5 minutes.
 Be sure it is completely thawed, but not hot, before serving it to your dog on it’s own, or mixed with dry food.
 If you choose not to use the entire 12 oz. container, simply put the lid back on and refrigerate the leftovers for up to 3 days.
 Since Rudy Green’s is PEOPLE FOOD, it won’t stink up your fridge like an opened can of dog food will.

 Q. Can I feed my dog only Rudy Green’s?

 A. This product is intended for use as an enhancement to a dry diet, although in some cases a diet of this product only may be beneficial.
 Please seek advice from your veterinarian.

 Q. This looks like real food- why is it labeled a treat?

 A. AAFCO and FDA have 2 classifications of pet food – “Completely Balanced Foods” or “Treats”.
 Completely balanced foods must meet all AAFCO regulations and have a minimum content of specific nutrients.
 To do this pet foods quite often contain additives, fillers and by-products.
 We've chosen not to add these components to Rudy Green’s.
 As it is just real human grade food, cooked in formulations that are healthy for dogs and frozen for preservation, this product is labeled as a treat.
 For more information read the FDA’s information on pet food labeling.

 Q. What exactly are the “by-products’ listed on pet food labels?